ExpiredPopsicle/Lily-Engine-Utils/tools/headerfixer/README.txt

                     search for the old header.
 Use --strip to remove an old one before attempting to alter a prefix.
   --strip           Strip all headers.
+  --nohashbang      Disable special handling of hashbang lines ("#!").
+                    This will probably break shell scripts.

 Report bugs to expiredpopsicle@gmail.com